lingui/js-lingui/docs/tutorials/cli.rst

 PseudoLocale string have to be in :conf:`locales` config as well.
 Otherwise no folder is going to be created.
 Pseudolocalized text is created on  ``yarn compile`` command.
-The pseudolocalization is automatically created from messages in order specified in :ref:`Preparing catalogs for production`.
+The pseudolocalization is automatically created on ``yarn extract`` from messages in order specified in :ref:`Preparing catalogs for production`.
-It can also be changed by setting translation in :conf:`message.json` into non-pseudolocalized text.

 How to switch your browser into specified pseudoLocale
 ------------------------------------------------------